 Data analytics tools do the heavy-lifting for companies that don’t have the resources to build their own analytics apps from scratch.
 They aggregate past data to give an up-to-date view of how your company is performing on its KPIs.
 Some data analytics tools perform predictive analytics to forecast upcoming trends or revenue growth based on aggregation of past data.
-Many BI tool vendors today offer embedded analytics tools that integrate analytics into your products, so that customers, suppliers, and other outside stakeholders can also access them.
+Many of the best BI tool vendors today offer embedded analytics tools that integrate analytics into your products, so that customers, suppliers, and other outside stakeholders can also access them.

 Data Visualization Tools in your BI Software

 Data visualization tools convey insights in a visual way through graphs, charts, maps, and more.
 These tools are becoming increasingly popular, as they are more user friendly than giant spreadsheets.
 They make relevant information much easier to find and analyze.

 Natural language processing (NLP) is a form of text analytics that uses machine learning to uncover insights from unstructured data.
 For example, NLP can help you understand what your customers say about your products on social media.
 What words or phrases repeatedly come up in association with your company’s name?
 Comments, tweets, posts, and open-ended survey feedback are all forms of unstructured data that your company wants to keep track of just as much as quantitative data.

 BI Software isn’t just for top executives or the IT team.
 Stakeholders access different BI tools according to the role they play inside or outside the organization.
 Sales, marketing, IT, and customer service are going to want to easily track their own data sets for insights useful to their tasks.
 The tool is all the better if the user can arrange and experiment with how to view the data sets.
 A business intelligence platform should therefore feature customizable, user-friendly, and interactive dashboard tools that will show the most relevant information to the right stakeholders inside and outside of your company.